 In numerical computations, the precision of floating-point computations is a key factor to determine the performance (speed and energy-efficiency) as well as the reliability (accuracy and reproducibility).
 However, the precision generally plays a contrary role for both.
-Therefore, the ultimate concept for maximizing both at the same time is the minimal-precision computation through precision-tuning, which adjusts the optimal precision for each operation and data.
-Several studies have been already conducted for it so far, but the scope of those studies is limited to the precisiontuning alone.
-In this study, we propose a more broad concept of the minimal-precision computing with precisiontuning, involving both hardware and software stack.
+Therefore, the ultimate concept for maximizing both at the same time is the optimized/reduced precision computation through precision-tuning, which adjusts the minimal precision for each operation and data.
+Several studies have been already conducted for it so far, but the scope of those studies is limited to the precision-tuning alone.
+Instead, we propose a more broad concept of the optimized/minimal precision and robust (numerically reliable) computing with precisiontuning, involving both hardware and software stack

-(1) Precision-tuning with numerical validation based on stochastic arithmetic (2) Arbitrary-precision libraries and fast accurate numerical libraries • Reduced-/mixed-precision with FP16/FP32/FP64 enables us (3) Field-Programmable Gate Array (FPGA) with High-Level Synthesis (HLS) Rounding-errors can be estimated stochastically with a reasonable cost (for details, see "A. Stochastic Arithmetic Tools" at the bottom left) General scheme applicable for any floating-point computations to improve performance & energy-efficiency High-precision libraries and fast accurate computation methods have been developed for reliable & reproducible computation FPGA enables us to implement any operations on hardware, including arbitrary-precision operations HLS enables us to use FPGAs through existing programming languages such as C/C++ and OpenCl FPGA can be used to perform arbitrary-precision computations on hardware efficiently (high- performance and energy-efficient) Tools: Compilers: SPGen [14], Nymble [15], etc. Custom floating-point operation generator: FloPoCo [16], etc. Tools: PROMISE [17] (based on a stochastic arithmetic library, CADNA [18]), Verrou [19], etc. Related work (not validation-based): Precimonious [20], GPUMixer [22] etc. Tools: High-precision arithmetic: binary128 (intel, gcc), QD [1], MPFR [2], ARPREC [3], CAMPARY [4], etc. Accurate sum/dot: AccSum/Dot [5], Ozaki-scheme [6], etc. Numerical libraries: MPLAPACK [7], QPEigen [8], QPBLAS [9], XBLAS [10], ReproBLAS [11], ExBLAS [12], OzBLAS [13], etc.
+Available Components Red: Components developed by us (1) Precision-tuning with numerical validation based on stochastic arithmetic Rounding-errors can be estimated stochastically with a reasonable cost (for details, see "(A) Stochastic Arithmetic Tools" at the bottom left) General scheme applicable for any floating-point computations Tools: PROMISE [17] (based on a stochastic arithmetic library, CADNA [18]), Verrou [19], etc. Related works (not validation-based): Precimonious [20], GPUMixer [22] etc. Arbitrary-precision libraries and fast accurate numerical libraries Reduced-/mixed-precision with FP16/FP32/FP64 enables us o improve performance & energy-efficiency High-precision libraries and fast accurate computation methods have been developed for reliable & reproducible computation Tools: High-precision arithmetic: binary128 (intel, gcc), QD [1], MPFR [2], ARPREC [3], CAMPARY [4], etc. Accurate sum/dot: AccSum/Dot [5], Ozaki-scheme [6], etc. Numerical libraries: MPLAPACK [7], QPEigen [8], QPBLAS [9], XBLAS [10], ReproBLAS [11], ExBLAS [12], OzBLAS [13], etc. (3) Field-Programmable Gate Array (FPGA) with High-Level Synthesis (HLS) FPGA enables us to implement any operations on hardware, including arbitrary-precision operations HLS enables us to use FPGAs through existing programming languages such as C/C++ and OpenCL FPGA can be used to perform arbitrary-precision computations on hardware efficiently (high- performance and energy-efficient) Tools: Compilers: SPGen [14], Nymble [15], etc. Custom floating-point operation generator: FloPoCo [16], etc.